-Values as of 31.12.2020 in TEUR Solvency II HGB Derivatives 49,253
+Values as of 31.12.2021 in TEUR Solvency II HGB Derivatives 49,315 curves, volatilities, spot and forward rates) within the applied framework of suitable valuation models and methods.

 Derivative financial instruments include financial derivatives, derivatives which are separated from insurance contracts pursuant to IFRS 4.7, and derivatives on biometric indices.